Juan Sebastián Elcano: Voyage after Magellan's death

 Cloves, the main object of the expedition.

-After Magellan's death, the Portuguese Duarte Barbosa, a relative of Magellan, was appointed captain-general, but he was also killed in Cebu together with Captain João Serrão of the Trinidad, in an ambush at a dinner organized by the leader of the island, the rajah called Humabon.
-In that ambush on May 1 in Mactan, about 35 sailors lost their lives.
-In this situation, on May 2, 1521, it was decided to burn the ship Concepción because there were not enough sailors, only 116 or 117, to crew three ships.
-Thus the expedition was reduced from five to two vessels.
+After Magellan's death, the Portuguese Duarte Barbosa, a relative of Magellan, was appointed captain-general, but he also was killed on May 1 in Mactan, Cebu Island together with Captain João Serrão of the Trinidad and 35 sailors, murdered at a dinner by their host, Rajah Humabon.
+On May 2, the 166 surviving sailors, unable to man all three ships, decided to burn the Concepción.